 Qualifies for Warranty4life

-Grange Woodford is delighted to offer this stunning Jaguar XJ Series finished in Sanorini Black metallic paint with Jet Leather Interior.
+Grange Brentwood is delighted to offer this stunning Jaguar XJ Series finished in Santorini Black metallic paint with Jet Leather Interior.
 Call us now to arrange your Test Drive.

 CO2: 155 g/km

 * Price does not include road fund license

 Electric front/rear windows/one touch operation, Heated front windscreen and timer, Heated rear window with timer, Heated rear windscreen, Laminated front side windows, Laminated windscreen, Rain sensor windscreen wipers, Solar control glass, Tinted rear windows

 ABS/EBD, All surface progress control (ASPC), Electronic parking brake, Trac DSC (Dynamic Stability Control with 3 setting levels)

 Auto speed limiter, Blind spot monitor and reverse traffic detection, Lane departure warning system, Lane keep assist, Speed sensitive variable PAS, Traffic sign recognition with adaptive speed limiter